snarflakes/PiEthereumWallet/README.md

 # Add as a service: How to have the EthereumWallet Program run whenever the Pi Boots Up

 In order to have a command or program run when the Pi boots, you can add it as a service.
 Once this is done, you can start/stop enable/disable from the linux prompt.
-Follow these instructions: (make sure you set USER: root for both copies) https://www.raspberrypi.org/documentation/linux/usage/systemd.md
+Follow these instructions: (make sure you set USER: root for both copies!) https://www.raspberrypi.org/documentation/linux/usage/systemd.md

 # For extra security in public places?
 Make these mods to your OS.